 What comes after the divorce can be just as difficult to navigate as the divorce itself.
 Finding guidance or a bit of helpful advice can be exactly what you need to get through this trying time and make things a little better.

 This is a big misconception for those who have never experienced a divorce.
 The divorce is over and the fighting is (hopefully) coming to an end, so you should be ready to experience the rest of your life.
 All of the grieving and mourning should be over with!

 Not only is this false, but hearing this from people can make us feel even worse.
-Is there something wrong with us if we’re still processing everything afterwards?
+Is there something wrong with us if we’re still processing everything afterward?

 There is nothing wrong with you.
 A huge portion of your life has come to an end.
 A part of your life that, when you began it, you thought would last forever.
 That’s a harsh thing to process, and you deserve time to grieve.

-If you’ve been considering connecting with a therapist or coach, now is the perfect time.
+If you’ve been considering connecting with a therapist or coach, now is a perfect time.
 Remember, there is no shame in this.
-These are professionals whose job it is to help you through this process of starting over after divorce.
+These are professionals whose job is to help you through this process of starting over after a divorce.